Changing jobs or retiring? Do not forget your retirement savings!

 Consider potential tax consequences

-• If you're retiring, and opt for a lump-sum distribution and do not complete an indirect rollover, you will want to determine if there are any favorable tax rules that apply to your distribution based on your personal circumstances, such as the net unrealized appreciation strategy or 10-year forward income averaging if you were born before January 2, 1936 (including the minimum distribution allowance)
+• If you're retiring, and opt for a lump-sum distribution and do not complete an indirect rollover, you will want to determine if there are any favorable tax rules that apply to your distribution based on your personal circumstances, such as the 10-year forward income averaging if you were born before January 2, 1936 (including the minimum distribution allowance)

 • To qualify as a lump-sum distribution that may be eligible for special tax treatment depending on your circumstances, you must receive all the assets in all of your retirement plan accounts with a company (including 401(k), profit sharing, and stock purchase plans) within a one-year period